SenseLogic/NANO/README.md

 ## Description

-Nano generates one or several variants of the source image into a target folder.
+Nano generates one or several variants of the source images into a target folder.

 The source image file names must have a conversion suffix :